goreleaser/goreleaser/docs/080-snapshots.md

 title: Snapshots
 ---

-Sometimes we want to generate a full build of our project for some reason, but don't want to validate anything nor upload it to anywhere.
+Sometimes we want to generate a full build of our project, but neither want to validate anything nor upload it to anywhere.
-GoRelease supports this with a `--snapshot` flag and with a `snapshot` customization section as well.
+GoReleaser supports this with the `--snapshot` flag and also with the `snapshot` customization section:

 ```yml
 # .goreleaser.yml